SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 is meant to do.
 In the case of `patient_normalise` the goal of the function is to normalise a numeric array of numbers.
 For numerical values the extrema cases could be zeros, very large or small values, not-a-number (NaN), or infinity values.
-Since we are specifically considering an *array* of values, an extrema case could be that all the numbers of the array are equal.
+Since we are specifically considering an *array* of values, an edge case could be that all the numbers of the array are equal.

-For all the given edge cases you might come up with, you should also consider their likelihood of occurrence, it is often too much effort to exhaustively test a given function, so you should priorities edge cases that are likely to happen in practice.
-For our `patient_normalise` function, the most common edge cases would be the occurrence of zeros, and the case where all the values of the array are the same.
+For all the given edge cases you might come up with, you should also consider their likelihood of occurrence, it is often too much effort to exhaustively test a given function against every possible input, so you should priorities edge cases that are likely to occer.
+For our `patient_normalise` function, some common edge cases might be the occurrence of zeros, and the case where all the values of the array are the same.

 When you are considering edge cases to test for, try also to think about what might break your code.
 For `patient_normalise` we can see that there is a division by the